I sleep in a dream generated in the nightmares

 I will go, doubtlessly renewed man, in search

-not of a drop of water but of one rain that rains
+not of a drop of water but of a rain that rains

 thunder and lightning, the same like the flood